-RECOMMENDED: We strongly recommend this kit.
-The price on this magnifier is well worth the investment.
+RECOMMENDED: We strongly recommend Kit #2.
+The kit including this 16x loupe is well worth the investment.
 You need 16x magnification to properly identify samples.

-Shipping cost for 1 kit: We exclusively use USPS Priority Mail (delivery estimate: 2-5 days US, 4-8 days international)
+Shipping cost for 1 kit: We routinely use USPS Priority Mail (delivery estimate: 2-4 days US, 4-8 days international)

 Wood Sample Kit #2 (with 16x loupe) $62.00